 It may be buying something you can’t afford or waking up late even when you know you will be late to the office.
 You have to hold yourself accountable for your actions.

 It is remembering that your actions have consequences.
 They affect you and others in certain instances.
-There are many times where we try to blame others to get a sense of relief for self.
+There are many times when we try to blame others to get a sense of relief for ourselves.

 Hilarious, I know!
 Sometimes people are delusional and it is good to always remember the consequences.

 Well, you would have found this abusive dynamic’ in the movies.
 But, you will be surprised to know that abusive behavior is in any kind of relationship.
 Be it platonic or romantic, even between friends and family.